regolith-labs/steel/README.md

 - **Steel is under active development.
 All interfaces are subject to change.**
 - **This code is unaudited.
 Use at your own risk**

-- IDL generation is currently unsupported.
+## Todos

-- There is currently no CLI, init script, or custom localnet toolchain.
+- [ ] IDL generation.
-- Use `solana build-sbf` to build your programs.
+- [ ] CLI with init script and localnet toolchain.
-- ~~The account "loaders" currently do not yet return readable or mutable account references.~~
+- [x] ~~Account validators and parsers.~~

 ## Getting started

-To start building with Steel, simply add it to your workspace dependencies.
+To build with Steel, add it to your workspace dependencies:

 ```
 cargo add steel
 ```

-We plan to offer a CLI soon to initialize and manage new projects.
-For now, you're on your own.
-We recommend forking one of the example programs to get started with the recommended folder structure.
-To build, use the standard Solana toolchain:
+To compile your program, use the standard Solana toolchain:

 ```
 cargo build-sbf